Muslims spot Ramadan crescent moon in Saudi Arabia, meaning month of fasting starts Monday for many

 The sacred month, which sees those observing abstain from food and water from sunrise to sunset, marks a period of religious reflection, family get-togethers and giving across the Muslim world.
 Seeing the moon Sunday night means Monday is the first day of the fast.

-Saudi state television reported authorities there saw the crescent moon.
-Soon after, multiple Gulf Arab nations, as well as Iraq and Syria, followed the announcement to confirm they as well would start fasting on Monday.
+Saudi state television reported that authorities there saw the crescent moon.
+Soon after, multiple Gulf Arab nations, as well as Iraq, Syria and Egypt followed the announcement to confirm they as well would start fasting on Monday.
 Leaders also shared messages of congratulations the month had begun.

 However, there are some Asia-Pacific countries like Australia, Brunei, Indonesia, Malaysia and Singapore, that will begin Ramadan on Tuesday after failing to see the crescent moon.
 Oman, on the easternmost edge of the Arabian Peninsula, similarly announced Ramadan would begin Tuesday.
 Jordan will also begin Ramadan on Tuesday.